cedrickchee/taijios/README.md

 kernel for x86 architecture.

-Currently, the kernel boots without crashing and can print something to the screen (as shown in the below screenshot).
-Keyboard input is working.
+Currently, the kernel boots without crashing and can print something to the screen.
+Keyboard input is working. (see a demo below)

 [microkernel]: https://en.wikipedia.org/wiki/Microkernel